 Typical Intestate Distribution

-if a decedent died intestate, then the decedent's property is distributed according to the relevant state's descent and distribution statute. for personal property, the relevant state is the decedent's domicile at the time of death; for real property, the state in which the property is located.
+If a decedent died intestate, then the decedent's property is distributed according to the relevant state's descent and distribution statute.
+For personal property, the relevant state is the decedent's domicile at the time of death; for real property, the state in which the property is located.

 Although there is a large variation in states' intestacy laws, they all have common elements, most notably, who inherits and what percentage.
-Another common feature is that the descent and distribution is tiered, so that if there any takers at any 1 tier below the spouse, everyone in that tier takes equally all of the remaining property and no one in lower tiers takes anything.
+Another common feature is that the descent and distribution is tiered, so that if there are any takers at any 1 tier below the spouse, everyone in that tier takes equally all the remaining property and no one in lower tiers takes anything.

 The surviving spouse may take everything, if the decedent had no surviving issue or the issue are also issue of the surviving spouse and the decedent had no surviving parent.
 Otherwise, the surviving spouse takes most or all the property depending on whom else is closely related to the decedent who is still alive.

 All property not passing to the spouse passes to the following in equal proportions: